S-01422

 Plain Language

-Before collecting, capturing, purchasing, or otherwise obtaining any person's biometric identifier or biometric information, a private entity must: (1) provide written notice that biometric data is being collected or stored; (2) provide written notice of the specific purpose and the length of the retention period; and (3) obtain a written release from the individual or their legally authorized representative.
-All three steps must be completed before any collection occurs.
+Before collecting, capturing, purchasing, or otherwise obtaining any biometric identifier or biometric information, a private entity must provide the individual (or their authorized representative) with written notice that biometric data is being collected or stored, written notice of the specific purpose and duration for which the data will be collected, stored, and used, and must obtain a written release from the individual.
+All three steps — notice of collection, notice of purpose and duration, and written consent — must be completed before any collection occurs.
 In the employment context, a written release executed as a condition of employment satisfies the consent requirement.
-This is an affirmative opt-in consent regime — no collection may proceed without prior written notice and consent.

 Statutory Text